MonetDBSolutions/tpch-scripts/README.md

 1. exec. time of this query
 1. deviation of this exec. time from its base exec. time
 1. percentage of the deviation of compared to its base exec. time
-1. has the query performance degradated?
-0: normality, 1: degradation
+1. performance status: 0 - normality, 1 - degradation

 Example usage:

 To use this script, one basically need to conduct the following three steps.

-First, use the `tpch_build.sh` script in the root directory of this repository to generate and load a TPC-H dataset, e.g.:
+First, use the `tpch_build.sh` script (in the root directory of this repository) to generate a TPC-H dataset and load it into a MonetDB database:

     ./tpch_build.sh -s 1 -f /<path>/<to>/tpch

-Second, start the just created database (this command can be copy-pasted from the final output of the `tpch_build.sh` script, or acquired later from this script using it `-d` option.
-For more information, see the help message of this script.):
+Second, start the just created database (this command can be copy-pasted from the final output of the `tpch_build.sh` script, or acquired later from this script using it `-d` option):

     mserver5 --dbpath=/<path>/<to>/tpch/SF-1 --set monet_vault_key=/<path>/<to>/tpch/SF-1/.vaultkey

 Finally, start the performance monitoring: